 Our travel group met with Donald’s family on the ranch where they had lived in the Hector Mountains for 125 years.
 Donald consented to take a short ride with us in our van, and I was privileged to accompany him up into the foothills surrounding his land so that we could get a sweeping look at his holdings and hear his stories about a life spent sheepherding.

 Up and up on a narrow, gravel road we went, as Donald talked of his grandfather who came to New Zealand from Scotland.

 “Mustering was good work as long as you had good dogs,” he stated, as if it were a long-remembered, natural law.

 Higher and higher we climbed.
 At 5,000 feet, Donald said, “This has always been and always will be a young man’s country.
 I would have to get in a chopper to see all this land now.
 Mostly, I just stand down below and look up.”

 A chill ran down my spine and I shuddered.
-Here, on this mountain in New Zealand, positioned next to a sheep rancher almost as old as the modern nation itself, I heard the wistfulness for what was that comes to speak to us all eventually; a common language that spreads across oceans, across countries and across human minds and spirits.
+Here, on this mountain in New Zealand, positioned next to a sheep rancher almost as old as the modern nation itself, I heard the wistfulness that comes to speak to us all eventually—a common language that spreads across oceans, across countries and across human minds and spirits.

 After a picnic lunch on the ranch, we were treated to a demonstration of the skills of the family’s sheep dogs.
 I watched as these four-footed herders expertly drove the sheep in all directions and even around in circles.
 The dogs could stop a group of sheep on a dime and did so right in front of me.
 It was an amazing feat they performed.